KMAX-TV: KRBK-TV: The Koplar years

 Within months of buying KMUV-TV, Tandem and Perenchio decided not to build it as a subscription station in the face of heavy competition from cable television and microwave distribution systems.
 As a result, they agreed to sell the station to Koplar Broadcasting, owner of KPLR-TV in St. Louis.
 Koplar declared it would not operate channel 31 with STV.

 In KMUV-TV, Koplar found what amounted to a blank slate.
 The station had negligible viewership.
 Gail Brekke, who left her post as KPLR-TV's national sales manager to become the general manager in Sacramento, found only four usable chairs and ten working telephones.
 The station was completely relaunched as KRBK-TV, (Note: The call sign had a history with Koplar before and after channel 31.
 The station was named for Ted J. Koplar's older brother, Robert Bernard Koplar, who died in 1976.
 The KRBK designation had originally been proposed for a station Koplar planned to build in Des Moines, Iowa, in 1979.) a general-entertainment independent station, on April 6, 1981.
 The staff grew from 8 to 45 within a year, while satellite receiving equipment was added.
 An early focus for the revamped KRBK-TV was children's programming, largely because children tended to seek out new stations more than their parents.
 In 1984, Koplar moved KRBK-TV's transmitter to the 1800 ft level of the new KCRA-TV tower in Walnut Grove, moving some 800 ft above its prior site; the next year, it began telecasting in stereo.
-By 1985, KRBK-TV had gained market share and narrowed the gap to KTXL.
+By 1985, KRBK-TV had gained market share and narrowed the gap with KTXL.

 When the NBA's Kansas City Kings relocated to Sacramento and became the Sacramento Kings in 1985, their first television partner was then-ABC affiliate KOVR (channel 13), which broadcast 20 games a season of the new club.
 The rights came up for bid in 1988, and KRBK offered to telecast 30 games.
 While KRBK bid less than KOVR, and KOVR had a right to match KRBK's offer, it did not do so, and KRBK was granted the rights.
 Grant Napear became the new play-by-play announcer for the team after it moved its games to channel 31.
 The agreement was renewed in 1990.